-As cyber threats evolve, employees should be updated on the latest threats, this should mean they are prepared and know what malicious content to look out for.
+As cyber threats evolve, employees should be kept up to date so that they are prepared and know what malicious content to look out for.

 One of the most effective ways to improve awareness of security threats is to encourage a cultural change.
 A security best practice should be available throughout the workplace, as this offers employees a useful resource to drive forward the shift in attitudes towards security.

-CIOs can deliver a security strategy which should underline the importance of security by explaining the risks, any personal concerns and how it will affect the business personally.
+CIOs can deliver a security strategy which underlines the importance of the risks, any personal concerns and how it will directly affect the business.